nodari-dev/web-crawler/README.md

 # Web crawler

 ## Table of Contents
 ### After revisiting this repo in 1 year, I've realized that I'm a dumbass.
-Program stores all data in redis and only last results in db, meaning that the crash is inevitable because will will run out of RAM
+Program stores all data in redis and only last results in db, meaning that the crash is inevitable because we will run out of RAM

 - [Features](#features)
 - [Prerequisites](#prerequisites)